PDMLab/ts-node-prettier-vscode-starter/README.md

 This project is just getting off the ground and could use some help with cleaning things up and refactoring.

 If you want to contribute - we'd love it!
-Just open an issue to work against so you get full credit for your fork.
-You can open the issue first so we can discuss and you can work your fork as we go along.
+Just open an issue to work against, so you get full credit for your fork.
+You can open the issue first, so we can discuss, and you can work your fork as we go along.

 If you see a bug, please be so kind as to show how it's failing, and we'll do our best to get it fixed quickly.